jagregory/abrash-zen-of-asm/src/chapter-07.md

 AddTwoFarInts endp
 ```

-(We'll talk about `struc`, stack frames, and segment overrides — such as `es:` — later in this chapter.)
+(We'll talk about `struc`{.nasm}, stack frames, and segment overrides — such as `es:`{.nasm} — later in this chapter.)

-High-level languages use `les` all the time to point to data that's not in the default data segment, and that hurts performance significantly.
-Most high-level languages aren't very smart about using `les`, either.
+High-level languages use `les`{.nasm} all the time to point to data that's not in the default data segment, and that hurts performance significantly.
+Most high-level languages aren't very smart about using `les`{.nasm}, either.
 For example, high-level languages tend to load a full 20-bit pointer into ES:BX every time through a loop, even though ES never gets changed from the last pass through the loop.
 That's one reason why high-level languages don't perform very well with more than 64 Kb of data.

-You can usually easily avoid `les`-related performance problems in assembler.
-Consider [Listing 7-4](#L704), which adds one far array to another far array in the same way that most high-level languages would, storing both far pointers in memory variables and loading each pointer with `les` every time it's used.
-(Actually, [Listing 7-4](#L704) is better than your average high-level language subroutine because it uses `loop`, while most high-level languages use less efficient instruction sequences to handle looping.)
+You can usually easily avoid `les`{.nasm}-related performance problems in assembler.
+Consider [Listing 7-4](#L704), which adds one far array to another far array in the same way that most high-level languages would, storing both far pointers in memory variables and loading each pointer with `les`{.nasm} every time it's used.
+(Actually, [Listing 7-4](#L704) is better than your average high-level language subroutine because it uses `loop`{.nasm}, while most high-level languages use less efficient instruction sequences to handle looping.)
 [Listing 7-4](#L704) runs in 43.42 ms, or 43 us per array element addition.

 Now look at [Listing 7-5](#L705), which does exactly the same thing that [Listing 7-4](#L704) does... except that it loads the far pointers *outside* the loop and keeps them in the registers for the duration of the loop, using the segment-loading techniques that we learned earlier in this chapter.
 How much difference does it make to keep the far pointers in registers at all times?
 [Listing 7-5](#L705) runs in 19.69 ms — *more than twice as fast as*[Listing 7-4](#L704).

 Now you know why I keep saying that assembler can handle segments much better than high-level languages can.
 [Listing 7-5](#L705) isn't the ultimate in that regard, however; we can carry that concept a step further still, as shown in [Listing 7-6](#L706).

 [Listing 7-6](#L706) brings the full power of assembler to bear on the task of adding two arrays.
 [Listing 7-6](#L706)sets up the segments so that they never once need to be loaded within the loop.
-What's more, [Listing 7-6](#L706) arranges the registers so that the powerful `lodsb` string instruction can be used in place of a `mov` and an `inc`.
+What's more, [Listing 7-6](#L706) arranges the registers so that the powerful `lodsb`{.nasm} string instruction can be used in place of a `mov`{.nasm} and an `inc`{.nasm}.
 (We'll discuss the string instructions in Chapter 10.
 For now, just take my word that the string instructions are good stuff.)
 In short, [Listing 7-6](#L706) organizes segment and register usage so that as much work as possible is moved out of the loop, and so that the most efficient instructions can be used.

 The results are stunning.

-[Listing 7-6](#L706) runs in just 13.79 ms, more than three times as fast as [Listing 7-4](#L704), even though [Listing 7-4](#L704) uses the efficient `loop` and `les` instructions.
+[Listing 7-6](#L706) runs in just 13.79 ms, more than three times as fast as [Listing 7-4](#L704), even though [Listing 7-4](#L704) uses the efficient `loop`{.nasm} and `les`{.nasm} instructions.
 This example is a powerful reminder of two important aspects of the Zen of assembler.
 First, you must strive to play to the strengths of the 8088 (such as the string instructions) while sidestepping its weaknesses (such as the segments and slow memory access speed).
 Second, *you must always concentrate on moving cycles out of loops*.
-The `lds` and `les` instructions outside the loop in [Listing 7-6](#L706) effectively run 1000 times faster than the `les` instructions inside the loop in [Listing 7-4](#L704), since the latter are executed 1000 times but the former are executed only once.
+The `lds`{.nasm} and `les`{.nasm} instructions outside the loop in [Listing 7-6](#L706) effectively run 1000 times faster than the `les`{.nasm} instructions inside the loop in [Listing 7-4](#L704), since the latter are executed 1000 times but the former are executed only once.

 ### Loading Doublewords with `les`

-While `les` isn't often used to load segment:offset pointers in pure assembler programs, it has another less obvious use: loading doubleword values into the general-purpose registers.
+While `les`{.nasm} isn't often used to load segment:offset pointers in pure assembler programs, it has another less obvious use: loading doubleword values into the general-purpose registers.

 Normally, a doubleword value is loaded into two general-purpose registers with two instructions.
-Here's the standard way to load DX:AX from the doubleword memory variable `DVar`:
+Here's the standard way to load DX:AX from the doubleword memory variable `DVar`{.nasm}:

 ```nasm
 mov   ax,word ptr [DVar]
 mov   dx,word ptr [DVar+2]
 ```

 There's nothing *wrong* with this approach, but it does take between 4 and 8 bytes and between 34 and 48 cycles.
-We can cut the time nearly in half, and can usually reduce the size as well, by using `les` in a most unusual way:
+We can cut the time nearly in half, and can usually reduce the size as well, by using `les`{.nasm} in a most unusual way:

 ```nasm
 les   ax,[DVar]
 mov   dx,es
 ```

-The only disadvantage of using `les` to load doubleword values is that it wipes out the contents of ES; if that isn't a problem, there's simply no reason to load doubleword values any other way.
+The only disadvantage of using `les`{.nasm} to load doubleword values is that it wipes out the contents of ES; if that isn't a problem, there's simply no reason to load doubleword values any other way.

 Once again, there are those people who will tell you that it's a bad idea to load ES with anything but specific segment values, because such code won't work if you port it to run in protected mode on the 80286 and 80836.
 While that's a consideration, it's not an overwhelming one.
 For one thing, most code will never be ported to protected mode.
-For another, protected mode programming, which we'll touch on in Chapter 15, differs from normal 8088 assembler programming in a number of ways; using `les` to load doubleword values is unlikely to be the most difficult part of porting code to protected mode, especially if you have to rewrite the code to run under a new operating system.
+For another, protected mode programming, which we'll touch on in Chapter 15, differs from normal 8088 assembler programming in a number of ways; using `les`{.nasm} to load doubleword values is unlikely to be the most difficult part of porting code to protected mode, especially if you have to rewrite the code to run under a new operating system.
 Still, if protected mode concerns you, use a macro such as:

 ```nasm
 LOAD_32_BITS  macro Address